Graffiti6: Career

-Rather than repackage Scott's solo album and have Danvers produce it, the two decided to start writing original material together.
+Rather than repackage Scott's solo album and have Danvers produce it, the two decided to create original material together.
 The exposure that the duo received through The Sun campaign encouraged them to write and record more material – including "Annie You Save Me", "Free", and "Stone In My Heart" – in addition to some covers.

-They decided to put out their own music on their own label.
-"Stone In My Heart", an EP containing 4 tracks, was released in March 2010 and "Annie You Save Me" was released as a single in July 2010.

-The duo released their debut album Colours on their own NWFree Music label in the United Kingdom in October 2010.
-After signing to Capitol Records in April 2011, a version was released in the United States on 24 January 2012.
+The group decided to release their music on their own label, NWFree Music.
+"Stone In My Heart", an EP containing 4 tracks, was released in March 2010.
+"Annie You Save Me" was released as a single in July 2010.
+Graffiti6's debut album, Colours, released in the United Kingdom in October 2010.
+After signing to Capitol Records in April 2011, a version was also released in the United States on 24 January 2012.